Discrete Fracture Network (DFN) User Guide

 - Either:

-- Propagate to Completion: Run until all tips terminate
+- Run to Completion: Run until all tips terminate or Max Steps is reached

 Slicers (Cross-Sections)